244411 Airport Rd, RR 7

 PO Box 175

 Tillsonburg, ON N4G 4H5

 The Harvard flies today as a symbol and reminder of all who served to preserve our freedom, and as a living memorial to those who made the supreme sacrifice.
 It was especially moving that the Canadian Harvard Aircraft Association was able to carry out it's mandate in 1999, the 75th anniversary of the Royal Canadian Air Force.
 It is one of the most proven aircraft ever built.
 Throughout the years of the Second World War, the roar of the legendary Harvard (Yellow Peril) echoed through the skies across Canada.
-It was the advanced single-engine trainer for 137.
 Today there are fewer than 50 Harvards flying in Canada.
 We are proud that most of them are associated with us.

 Fees: Donations are gratefully accepted.